 Our upper elementary classes utilize the same math program in order to ensure a smooth transition between grade levels and to eliminate the possibility of gaps in student skills.
 The teachers focus on a deep understanding of the math concepts as well as mastery of foundational skills.

-Students in these grades continue with Foundations & Frameworks (F&F), our reading program for Kindergarten to 8th Grade.
+Students in these grades continue with Foundations & Frameworks (F&F), our reading program for Kindergarten to Grade 6.
 This reading program moves students beyond basic comprehension as it challenges students to think critically about aspects such as character development, plot and setting.
 The use of visual tools not only allows students to better understand their reading, but it also aids students as they organize their writing.

 Students participate in daily Bible lessons as well as weekly chapels.
 Social studies and science units are reinforced through hands-on projects as well as through field trips.
 Students also participate in the Academic Fair each spring which features cumulative projects such as their science experiments.

-Beginning in 3rd Grade, students participate in music classes three times per week; one choral class and two recorder classes as they prepare for future instrumental instruction.
-In 4th-5th Grade, students continue with a weekly choral class and receive band instruction twice a week.
+Beginning in Grade 3, students participate in music classes three times per week: one choral class and two recorder classes as they prepare for future instrumental instruction.
+In Grade 4-5, students continue with a weekly choral class and receive band instruction twice a week.
 Each of these musical groups performs at our annual Christmas and spring concerts.

-All of our elementary students participate in Physical Education twice per week.
+All of our elementary students participate in physical education classes twice per week.
 These classes focus on teamwork, physical fitness, and learning basic sports-related skills.
-Students in 3rd-5th Grade also participate in weekly library classes as well as art class.
+Students in Grades 3-5 also participate in weekly library classes as well as art class.
 Additionally, students visit the computer lab for weekly technology instruction.

 Cornerstone continues to maintain a developmental approach to education throughout the upper elementary years.
 First, teachers understand the developmental stages and behavioral expectations of students at these grade levels.
 They purposefully design their classrooms with this information in mind.
 Study skills support and training helps to prepare students for the independence of future grades.

-The uniqueness of having a Pre-K to 12th Grade program on the same campus offers a variety of opportunities for our students to see and to practice servant leadership.
-Each elementary grade is partnered with a middle or high school class.
+The uniqueness of having a Pre-K through Grade 12 program on the same campus offers a variety of opportunities for our students to see and to practice servant leadership.
+Each elementary grade is partnered with a middle or high school grade.
 These partner grades get together throughout the year for fun and for service.
 Our elementary students are able to see role models of godly leadership by our older students.
-They also work side-by-side with these older students to complete one or two service projects for the community.
+They also work side-by-side with these older students to complete one or two annual service projects for the community.
 Our elementary students also have opportunities to serve our younger students throughout the year as they participate in programs like "book buddies" or when other opportunities naturally arise.